 Finally, Light Treading is the sign of a smart snowmobiler.
 You don't have to leave big tracks or careen through a virgin forest to show you can ride.
-So whether you're driving a high performance Ski-Doo, a sporty MX-Z snowmobile or any other make or model, show you know what you're doing.
+So whether you're driving a high performance LYNX snowmobile, show you know what you're doing.
 Show you know how to send snow flying and make tracks with a light touch!